awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-transfer-connector.md

 `AccessRole`  <a name="cfn-transfer-connector-accessrole"></a>
 With AS2, you can send files by calling `StartFileTransfer` and specifying the file paths in the request parameter, `SendFilePaths`\.
 We use the file’s parent directory \(for example, for `--send-file-paths /bucket/dir/file.txt`, parent directory is `/bucket/dir/`\) to temporarily store a processed AS2 message file, store the MDN when we receive them from the partner, and write a final JSON file containing relevant metadata of the transmission\.
 So, the `AccessRole` needs to provide read and write access to the parent directory of the file location used in the `StartFileTransfer` request\.
 Additionally, you need to provide read and write access to the parent directory of the files that you intend to send with `StartFileTransfer`\.
+If you are using Basic authentication for your AS2 connector, the access role requires the `secretsmanager:GetSecretValue` permission for the secret\.
+If the secret is encrypted using a customer\-managed key instead of the AWS managed key in Secrets Manager, then the role also needs the `kms:Decrypt` permission for that key\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `20`